Info & downloads for some of my older games

 Try it and see for yourself.
 I liked the idea so much that I actually have an almost complete IOS/OSX version written in Swift 2 that is technically much improved on this game, but just doesn’t feel as good, so I didn’t release it.
 Aaron and I have often talked about expanding on the basic idea as part of a bigger game but mostly that’s still at the design stage for a future project.

-Sorry, there is currently no compiled windows build at present but I will upload one in the near future.
+Sorry, there is currently no compiled windows build at present as I don’t use Blitz any more.